 The school also plans to launch the Chicago Innovation Exchange in the fall of 2014, which will serve as a co-working space for some 190 students, faculty, and visiting professionals.
 The center is expected to help MBAs, scholars, and entrepreneurs translate their work into viable products and businesses.
 The CIE will include space to incubate at least five new companies each year, meeting rooms, informal lounges, an immersive-technology classroom, and a prototyping lab.
 The university plans to invest up to $20 million in startups by University of Chicago students and faculty.
 The hub will also tap into Chicago’s larger innovation ecosystem; both Argonne National Laboratory and the Institute for Molecular Engineering will have a research presence at the CIE.

-While Booth may not be synonymous with startups in the minds of many, entrepreneurship has a surprisingly strong following at the school.
+While Booth may not be synonymous with startups in the minds of many, entrepreneurship at Booth has a surprisingly strong following.
 Some 55%, or 727 students (including full-time, part-time, and EMBA), graduated in 2013 with a concentration in entrepreneurship, making it the school’s second-most popular pick.
 “I’m not sure we are as well known as we should be for the amount of startup activity we generate,” says Rudnick.